Case study

 The new site launched smoothly, with redirect mapping and tracking verified.

-User experience is meaningfully better: people can find the right solution, see the proof, compare specs, and enquire — without friction.
+User experience is meaningfully better.
+People can find the right solution, see the proof, compare specs, and enquire without friction.
+And the numbers back it up.

-The homepage’s measured carbon footprint is down by 86%.
-Page templates and assets are set up so we can continue reducing weight without design compromises.
+• Carbon footprint: The homepage carbon footprint per page view is 86% lower.
+Page templates and assets are set up so we can keep trimming without design compromises.

-Compliance is no longer a worry.
+• Compliance is no longer a worry.
 Forms, consents, and policies align with GDPR.
-The analytics setup is clean, so we can make decisions with confidence rather than guesswork.
+The analytics setup is clean, so decisions come from data rather than gut feel.

 What’s next